 The TASC™ is a High School Equivalency (HSE) national examination developed by CTB/ McGraw Hill and is jointly administered by CTB McGraw Hill and the New York State Education Department.

 Who Takes TASC™?

 The test is available to adults who did not graduate from high school or whose diplomas may not be recognized by New York State.

 What Languages are Available?

 In New York State, the TASC™ is offered in English and Spanish.
 When candidates pass the TASC™ test in Spanish in New York State, they receive a high school equivalency diploma with a designation of Spanish.

 What About GED®?

 Grandfathering GED® test scores: A candidate may use up to four (4) passing GED® sub-tests (score of 410 or above) taken between 2002-2013 to count towards earning a New York State High School Equivalency Diploma.
-The use of these scores will be allowed for two years (2014 and 2015).
 Each TASC™ sub-test that the candidate passes will be posted on the candidate's transcript.
 If the candidate does not pass the TASC™ sub-test but passed the same GED® sub-test, the GED® score will be accepted as a passing score.
 If a candidate has already passed all five (5) GED® sub-tests but did not attain the minimum total score of 2250, such candidate must pass at least one of the TASC™ sub-tests to obtain a New York State High School Equivalency Diploma.